Let me introduce Cliona and Sue, two wives from Dublin, Ireland, and their inspiring family and breastfeeding journeys.

 Once Sue had established breastfeeding, Cliona started to help out with feeds.
 Sue was still doing most of the feeds (which means constant rotations with 3 babies), but Cliona helped out when she could.

 Cliona’s breastfeeding journey with Aoife didn’t have an easy start either.
 After unsuccessfully trying to breastfeed her in the first few days, she started formula-feeding her baby girl.
-She was never happy with the decision and got really upset whenever she saw anyone breastfeeding her baby.
+She was never happy with the decision and got upset whenever she saw anyone breastfeeding their baby.

-If you want to read Cliona’s full story, read this article from the Irish Times.
+If you want to read Cliona’s full story, read this article from the Irish Times: “From bottle to breastfeeding: a hard journey to contentment”.

-Breastfeeding your baby is so natural and yet there is something quite powerful and magic in the above photograph.
+Breastfeeding your baby is so natural and yet there is something quite powerful and magical in the above photograph.

 Breastfeeding triplets requires a lot from one person, and it’s impossible not to admire Sue for doing it.
 Especially when I struggled with sleep deprivation with only ONE baby.
 At the same time, I’m sure that bottle-feeding triplets around the clock isn’t any easier, especially at night.